 There are a number of different types of nerve endings on nerve cells depending on the task they have to carry out, such as smell, hear, see or perceive touch.
-The bird may then react to these stimuli and response is directed via the nerves of a particular system, organ or tissue.
+The bird may then react to these stimuli and the response is directed via the nerves of a particular system, organ or tissue.
 Those that send messages to the muscles to respond are often called “motor nerves” or “motor neurons”.
 The types of nerve endings associated with touch include those specifically for pain, touch, cold, heat and pressure.

 The sensory organs receive the various stimuli from the bird’s environment.
 Depending on the mode of action of the stimuli, special endings on the nerves will perceive that stimulus.
 The sensory organs include:

 The eye of the fowl is fairly large in relation to the size of the bird.
 There is one eye on each side of the face and only a 26° angle directly to the bird’s front has binocular vision (Binocular vision occurs when both eyes see an object.
 This is an important aid to distance perception).
 There are two main eyelids and a third very thin membrane called the nictitating membrane, which is located in the front corner of each eye.
 While the eye is open, this membranous “eyelid” is only partially visible.
 It is capable of covering the eyeball with a very fast movement to provide protection to that organ.

 The fowl’s eye is very similar to the mammalian eye, except that fowls have a higher threshold of light intensity at which they see than do some other birds and mammals.
 This makes them active during the day (diurnal) rather than at night (nocturnal).
 At night in nature, or in a free ranging situation, chickens seek the protection of trees to sleep.